 A trip to the boardwalk area or the Malecon as it is known is essentially a given when visiting Rocky Point, however, I encourage you to get away from the touristy shops and fish markets that line the waterfront.
 I did exactly this with Elaine Mc Master of Tripwellgal.com and Gary House of Nevertooldtotravel.com.

-After an amazing lunch at El Oktopus of ceviche and popcorn shrimp, while overlooking the water, we headed out to explore the diverse side streets.
+After an amazing lunch at El Oktopus of ceviche and popcorn shrimp, while overlooking the Sea of Cortez, we headed out to explore the diverse side streets.
 We found some fantastic street art, a few artists’ studios, a shop of traditional Mexican pottery and even a boutique hotel called The Dreamweaver.

 Diane, an American and the hotel’s owner, gave us a tour of her eclectic seven casitas property.
 Each room is unique and imaginatively decorated.
-The large shared front palapa (a traditional Mexican patio covered with palm fronds) offers views of the ocean and sea breezes.
-If you are looking for a more authentic, in town experience, I would recommend you check out The Dreamweaver.
+The large shared front palapa (a traditional Mexican patio covered with palm fronds) offers views of the Sea of Cortez and ocean breezes.
+If you are looking for a more authentic hotel in Puerto Penasco, I would recommend you check out The Dreamweaver.

 We wrapped up our excursion with a coffee from Puerto Viejo Tostadores de Kaffe.
 In addition to being a local, corner café it is also a coffee roasting laboratory.

 If you choose to venture off the beaten path keep safety in mind as you would anywhere else.
-This side trip will make your friends who have visited in the past think you were in a different town.
+This side trip will make your friends who have visited Puerto Penasco in the past think you were in a different town.
 I know mine did.

 Stand-up Paddleboard (SUP), Kayak or Golf